 - Close all

-Yes.
-The information blocking regulations apply to Certified Electronic Health Record Technology (CEHRT) and not to laboratory information systems (LISs) which are not considered CEHRT by the ONC.
+For pathologists, they typically comply with the regulations by sending pathology reports and laboratory results through the laboratory information system (LIS) to the ordering physicians’ Certified Electronic Health Record Technology (CEHRT) systems.
 The ONC’s rule requires all physicians to make information available to patients as soon as the physician’s office receives an electronic copy.
 While pathologists are responsible for providing laboratory and diagnostic results to their organization’s EHR, the responsibility for sharing this information through a patient access application programming interface (API) lies with the organization’s CEHRT.
-So, while the rules may not apply directly to pathologists they may face repercussions from their organizations if they delay sharing results.
+So, while the rules may not apply directly to pathologists, they may face repercussions from their organizations if they delay sharing results.

 To be an information blocker, the law states that physicians must know that an activity or practice is unreasonable and likely to interfere with, prevent, or discourage access, exchange, or use of EHI.
 Pathologists should work closely with their organization to determine the organization’s reasonableness standard to comply with the regulations.
 According to the American Medical Association (AMA), developing and documenting scenarios where physicians may or may not take reasonable actions could assist in compliance audits.
 Procedures should provide a detailed workflow where case-by-case findings will be documented and by whom.
 While a company-wide policy blocking patient access until a physician has a chance to review results would likely implicate the information blocking provision of the ONC’s rule, organizations should consider whether a policy can be created that enables physicians to consider the release of lab tests on a case-by-case basis.
 Such policy may take into account the physician’s relationship with the patient, context of the reason for the lab test itself, who other than the patient may have access to the test results, and their medical specialty’s guidelines around the release of information.
 Consider how a physician would document their decision to restrict access to information in accordance with their organization’s policies and their profession’s guidelines.
 While the Harm Exception does not allow physicians to use their concern for a patient’s emotional harm as a reason to restrict access, how would a physician document—using their professional judgment—that their actions were reasonable given the circumstances?